The Old Navy credit card makes buying at Old Navy, and its sister brands, all the more rewarding.

 All that considered, it’s easy to see how fees and charges can accumulate if you’re unable to make your payments on time.

-Gap Inc. brands advise cardholders to call the customer service phone number listed on the back of your card or website if any questions or concerns come up.
-You can also call their customer service if you need assistance with account opening, first purchase benefits, reward points, or any other topic.
+Gap Inc. brands advise cardholders to call the customer phone listed on the back of your card or website if any questions or concerns come up.
+You can also call their customer if you need assistance with account opening, first purchase benefits, reward points, or any other topic.

 The Old Navy Visa Credit Card – Is It Worth It?